kevinkjt2000/ellipsis-presentation/presentation.md

 ---

-# But, what if I do not like GitHub?

-Then just specify the full URL path to your repository during an ellipsis install.

----

 # Installing a previously backed up package

 ```bash
 ellipsis install <username>/<package name>
 ```

+---

+# But, what if I do not like GitHub?

+Then just specify the full URL path to your repository during an ellipsis install.

+And for doing a backup, follow instructions from your special git server for pushing an already existing git repo.

 ---